 - As of Sept.
 27, 169,577 155mm projectiles had been processed in the main plant.

-- Baseline Reconfiguration of 4.2-inch boxed mortar rounds continues, with technicians now working 12-hour shifts.
+- Baseline Reconfiguration of 4.2-inch boxed mortar rounds from boxed storage to pallets ready for processing continues.
 As of Sept.
-21, 10,617 105mm projectiles have been reconfigured.
+27, 52,654 4.2-inch mortar rounds have been reconfigured.

 Colorado Chemical Demilitarization Citizens’ Advisory Commission

 102 S. Victoria Ave.

 The Pueblo Chemical Agent-Destruction Pilot Plant is a state-of-the-art facility built to destroy the chemical weapons stockpile stored at the U.S. Army Pueblo Chemical Depot, Colorado.
 The main plant uses neutralization followed by biotreatment to destroy the mustard agent stockpile.
 The safety of the workforce and neighboring communities is the project’s most important priority.